Red Snapper Fishing Charter

 Let’s Talk About the Red Snapper

-The red snapper is a native fish to the Gulf of Mexico and is known for hanging out in areas that are filled with coral reefs.
-It’s a desired deep sea fish because of it’s great taste and healthy properties, but it’s only found in tropical areas and not found north of the Carolinas.
+The red snapper is a native fish to the Gulf of Mexico and is known for inhabiting areas that are filled with coral reefs.
+It’s a desired deep sea fish because of its great taste and healthy properties, but it’s only found in tropical areas and not found north of the Carolinas.
 These fish can swim down as deep as 620 feet into the ocean, and can live to be up to 50 years old.
 You can tell a fish is a red snapper due to its bright and rosy-red skin that lightens towards the belly, clear red eyes, long triangular face with an upper slope, and sometimes an underbite with enlarged canine teeth.
 It’s these teeth that help the red snapper to eat shrimp, crab, worms, octopus, and even squid.
 They are powerful fish that typically grow between 10 to 20 pounds, although they can reach up to 35 pounds.
 Fishermen love catching these fish and taking them to be eaten because they have a unique flaky and sweet taste that doesn’t taste “fishy” when compared to other fish species.
-The red snapper is a great fish for families to catch during a deep sea charter experience because its flavor can be enjoyed by young children as well as older adults, and it’s medium size means that it isn’t too heavy to catch.
+The red snapper is a great fish for families to catch during a deep sea charter experience because its flavor can be enjoyed by young children as well as older adults.

 The Best Season for Catching a Red Snapper